SamAinsworth/reproduce-asplos2020-gc-paper/README.md

 ./build.sh
 ```

-To compile SPEC CPU2006 for the Guardian Council, first place your SPEC .iso file (other images can be used by modifying the build_spec.sh script first) in the root directory of the repository (next to the file 'PLACE_SPEC_ISO_HERE').
+To compile SPEC CPU2006 for the Guardian Council (only needed for a full evaluation), first place your SPEC .iso file (other images can be used by modifying the build_spec.sh script first) in the root directory of the repository (next to the file 'PLACE_SPEC_ISO_HERE').
 Then, from the scripts directory, run

 ```
 ./build_spec.sh